ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 GCS fault tolerance requires an external Redis database.
 You can choose to host your own Redis database, or you can use one through a third-party vendor.
 We recommend using a highly-available Redis database for resiliency.

-**For development puposes**, you can also host a small Redis database on the same Kubernetes cluster as your Ray cluster.
+**For development purposes**, you can also host a small Redis database on the same Kubernetes cluster as your Ray cluster.
 For example, you can add a 1-node Redis cluster by prepending these three Redis objects to your Kubernetes YAML:

 (one-node-redis-example)=
 ```YAML